RedHatCRE/cibyl/docs/source/parser.rst

     Environment => System => Job => Build

 where each at each step we increase the level by 1.
 We can then parse the cli arguments and sort by decreasing level.
+To select which query method should be called, cibyl relies on the graph constructed during the call to ``extend_parser``.
+It iterates over the sorted list of arguments and for each of them constructs a path to the root of the graph.
+The intermediate nodes in this path are removed from the list of arguments to query, since by the hierarchical nature of the relationship between the models, calling an argument's `func` makes the call to the argument's parent `func` redundant.

-Then we simply need to query for those models at the highest level, knowing exactly the relationship between the model to query for and the rest of models.
-In this example, *Build* is the model with the largest level, so we want to query the sources for builds, but we known that each build will be associated with a job, and each job will be associated with a system, etc. Note that this relationship, as mentioned before, is dependent on the environment defined by the user as well as plugins used.
+In the example above, *Build* is the model with the largest level.
+If we assume that user has made a call like ``cibyl --jobs --builds``, we want to query the sources for builds, but we known that each build will be associated with a job, and each job will be associated with a system, etc. We also know that after calling ``get_builds``, we will not need to call ``get_jobs``.
+Thus we get a sorted list of arguments, which is [`builds`, `jobs`].
+We create a path from `builds` to the root of the graph, which in the case of a Jenkins systems is `jobs` (for a zuul system this would be more complex).
+After iterating over the path, we remove `jobs` from the list of arguments to query, since `builds` already will provide the `jobs` information.